Detailed course offerings (Time Schedule) are available for

 Focuses on the opportunity and challenge of managing and growing of start-ups.
 Emphasizes understanding of the processes managing growth and effectively dealing with the growing pains.
 Prerequisite: minimum grade of 1.7 on ELCBUS 443.

-ELCBUS 451 Financial Policy and Planning (5)
+ELCBUS 451 Financial Policy and Practice (5)

 Emphasizes major current theories and practices in the field of financial management.
 Topics include financial ratio analysis; break-even analysis; cash, marketable securities, inventory, and accounts receivable management models; dividend policy; short-term and long-term financing decisions; and international finance.
 Prerequisite: minimum grade of 1.7 in ELCBUS 350.

 View course details in MyPlan: ELCBUS 451